brechtm/rinohtype/doc/advanced.rst

                                     / GroupedFlowables.like('line block'))
     ...

-RinohType currently includes one styled matcher which defines labels for all common elements in documents::
+Rinohtype currently includes one styled matcher which defines labels for all common elements in documents::

     from rinohlib.stylesheets.matcher import matcher